nadnerb/packer-pact-broker/README.md

 Install [Packer](https://www.packer.io/) and add it to your PATH.

-Create your consul AMI in AWS, using your access and secret keys.
+Create your pact broker AMI in AWS, using your access and secret keys.

 ```
 packer build \